dfch/biz.dfch.CS.Infoblox.Wapi/README.md

 Most of the time when something goes wrong (i.e. your query is malformed) Infoblox will just return with an `HTTP 400`.
 You will then have to look at the response to get further information.
 The assembly will throw an exception and extract the error parameters for you.

-For further information have a look at the [UnitTests](/InfobloxWapiTests/UnitTest1.cs) that are part of the repository.
+For further information have a look at the [unit tests](https://github.com/dfch/biz.dfch.CS.Infoblox.Wapi/blob/master/biz.dfch.CS.Infoblox.Wapi.Tests/WapiTests.cs) that are part of the repository.